kurko/blog/obsidian/guide/_posts/2022-10-15-jekyll-with-obsidian.md

 render_with_liquid: false
 ---

-I wrote about what would be [ideal blogging process](../../essay/_posts/2022-10-16-blogging-manifesto.md).
+I wrote about what would be [[Article, Blogging Manifesto|ideal blogging process]].
 I've always been dissatisfied with blogging due to how hard it is to post.
 When it is easy to post, then you generally lack freedom in some other fundamental area.
 I recommend reading that for context.

 This post is about using [Obsidian](https://obsidian.md) to send file to Github.
 It should work with any blogging framework, but given I use [Jekyll](https://jekyllrb.com), that's what I'll use here.